Speeding up Learning Quantum States through Group Equivariant Convolutional Quantum Ans\"atze: Symmetries of - Heisenberg Hamiltonian

 \subsubsection{12-Spin Kagome Lattice}

 We found by comparing with ED result that the ground state of 12-spin Kagome lattice lives in the total spin $2$ irrep, corresponding to partition $[8, 4]$ in $J_2 =0$, which suggests it to be $5$-fold degenerate.
 For the both frustration level $J_2/J_1 = 0.5$ and $J_2/J_1 = 0.8$, the ground state lives in total spin 0 irrep, which appear to be non-degenerate.
 We aim to learn the ground state for the $12$-spin Kagome lattice at $J_2/J_1 = 0.5$ and $J_2/J_1 = 0.8$.
-In the case of $J_2/J_1 = 0.5$, the optimized ground state energy by the $S_n$-CQA ans{\"a}tze at the end of iteration returns $-4.12269$, falling roughly within $10^{-2}$ precision with the ED result.
-We expect further modifications (for instance, longer iterations, better-suited gradient descent algorithms, increasing $p$, etc.) would improve this result to approaching the exact ground state even closer.
-The overlap between the ED ground state is $0.98525$.
-In the case $J_2/J_1 = 0.8$, we have the final optimized energy $4.881405$, within roughly $10^{-2}$ precision from the ED ground state energy.
-As a result, the overlap is $0.9967997$.
-The performance in terms of both optimized energy and the overlap suffers slightly drawback compared to the learning in the $3 \times 4$ rectangular lattice.
-This drop in performance is likely due to the existence of the strong geometric frustration in the antiferromagnetic Heisenberg Kagome lattices.
-The learning rate is set for $0.001$ and $0.002$ for the $J_2/J_1 = 0.5$ and $0.8$ respectively.
+In the case of $J_2/J_1 = 0.5$, the optimized ground state energy by the $S_n$-CQA ans{\"a}tze at the end of iteration returns $1.5721e^{-4}$ precision to the ED result.
+In the case $J_2/J_1 = 0.8$, we have the final optimized energy $6.2065e^{-5}$ precision to the ED ground state energy.
+The learning rate is set for $0.01$ for the $J_2/J_1 = 0.5$ and $0.8$.
 We set the GCNN in both frustration points of feature dims $(8,8,8,8)$ with $1024$ samples.
 The learning rate in both frustrations is set to be $0.02$.
 The RBM implementation uses $1024$ samples with a learning rate $0.02$ for both cases.